telugudevopsguru/aws-zero-to-hero/Day-27/EC2 Instance with Windows Server and SQL Server Standard.md

-**Subject**: Request to Create EC2 Instance with Windows Server and SQL Server Standard in us-east-1 Region
+**Subject**: Request to create an EC2 instance with Windows Server and SQL Server Standard in the us-east-1 region.
 ---

 **Hello DevOps Team,**